 Here is a good muzzle option for you to consider.

-This muzzle is gentle and not scary looking for you or the dog.
-It is designed to be human and used to reduce biting while training your puppy not to bite or chew.
-You can get it in several different sizes and you can also choose from pink or blue.
+This muzzle from GoodBoy is gentle and not scary looking for you or the dog.
+It is designed to be humane and reduce biting while training your puppy not to bite or chew.
+While wearing the muzzle, your dog can still breathe, pant, and drink water.
+You can get it in several different sizes and colors.

 Conclusion for “My puppy won’t stop biting me.
 I’ve tried everything.”